 Graduate Student Orientation

 We welcome you and commend you for your academic and scholarly pursuits.
 To help you prepare for a successful start to your MU graduate school experience we have created this page for you.
-A graduate student orientation is held on campus every August just prior to the start of the fall semester for those who prefer a hands-on introduction to graduate student life and with current graduate students in attendance.
+A graduate student orientation is held on campus or online every August just prior to the start of the fall semester.
 Attendance is strongly recommended.

 MU has over 1000 enrolled graduate students pursuing masters or doctoral degrees in 50+ different programs.
 A growing number of courses are blended or totally online.
 Our students come from many states and several foreign countries.
 The 2016 Noel Levitz Adult Student Priorities Survey indicated MU’s strengths as valuable course content, knowledgeable faculty and excellent quality of instruction.
 We take pride in our commitment to academic excellence.
 Information on academics, policies and campus amenities can be found in our Graduate School Catalog, an excellent resource if you are not able to attend an Orientation event.

 New Graduate Student Orientation in August

 The New Graduate Student Orientation session is held for recently admitted students (no matter which start term).
 Orientation is designed to help you make a smooth transition to our campus.
 During orientation, you will have the opportunity to meet the Graduate Dean, Assistant Dean, CGSAL Staff, Graduate Program Coordinators and current graduate students.
 Presentations will be made on relevant topics including academic policies, academic life, student life and student research/library.
 Students will receive detailed information prior to arrival with instructions to obtain textbooks, student ID and a parking pass.
 The event concludes with a complimentary buffet and networking with faculty and program peers.
 Student feedback from past sessions has been very positive: “The session was very professional and welcoming”, “It really put me at ease” and “Orientation topics covered were very helpful”.
 Parking passes are not necessary for this event.